cognifloyd/Cognifire.BuilderFoundation/Documentation/index.rst

 resource-centric web-api might look for this yet.
 Again: I'm trying to get everything working from within PHP first.

+The basic process is: (1) Get stuff from a boilerplate (2) Copy it to a Derivative (3) Modify it in the derivative.
+This is always a one-way process boilerplate to derivative.
+YOu can think of a boilerplate as the source, and the derivative as the destination.

 As an integrator I want to
 --------------------------